KarimJesusGalvez/M2Thymeleaf/M2Thymeleaf/src/Readme.md

 ***
 * PENDING JPA implementation

-* Recover data (findBy...)
 * Check/Add relations @ManyToOne....
 ***

 PENDING WEB/REST implementation

 * Ensure the local registries list updates when REST/MVC are used
-* Revert to String method to parse JSON in REST

 ***